cblevins/sp25-data/_pages/schedule.md

 ### Tu.
 5/6: Final Project Presentation

 - Prepare a 5-minute presentation on the draft of your research project

-📊 Rough Draft of Research Project Due by beginning of class {: .notice--info}
+- 📊 Rough Draft of Research Project Due by beginning of class

 ### Th.
 5/8: Wrapping Up

-📊 Final Version of Research Project Due 5/14 by 11:59PM {: .notice--info}
+Due this week:

-🪞 Self-Assessment #3 Due 5/14 by 11:59PM
+- 📊 Final Version of Research Project Due 5/14 by 11:59PM
-{: .notice--info}
+- 🪞 Self-Assessment #3 Due 5/14 by 11:59PM